jamesloper/react-view-pager-touch/README.md

 - 1.0.3: fixed scroll locking
 - 1.1.0: enhanced support for mouse events
 - 1.2.0: added support for lazy and resizing on the fly
+- 1.2.1: bug fix for server side rendering and update devDependencies